"You have put on Christ, in him you have been baptized. Alleluia, alleluia!"

 Finally, Baptism leaves an indelible (permanent) mark on our soul which identifies us as being configured to Christ and sealed with the sign of faith.
 This mark can never be removed.

 Before having your child baptized, there are several things you will need to do.

-Second, both the parents and Godparents will need to complete a baptismal seminar.
+Both the parents and godparents will then need to complete a baptismal seminar if this is their first child to be baptized at St. Clement of Rome.
 These are held on the second Tuesday of every month from 7:30pm-8:30pm in the Parish Center except during the Lenten season.
 Seminars are offered in both English and Spanish.
 If you are unable to attend a seminar here at St. Clement, you may attend a seminar in another parish so long as you bring the certificate showing that you attended the seminar.
-If, however, you have been to a seminar here at St. Clement within the last three (3) years, you are not required to attend another seminar.

 If you have any questions or would like to schedule a baptism, please contact Deacon Robert Pendzimaz by calling the Parish Center at 504-887-7821.

 If you are an adult and are interested in being baptized, please see the Rite of Christian Initiation of Adults (RCIA) page or contact Mickie Morris at email@example.com or by calling the Parish Center at 504-887-7821.